 Disasters, natural or man-made, drew large volumes of support and exceeded capacity, leaving customers on hold during stressful times.
 Based on Harvard Business Review research during the crisis, some companies saw hold times increase by 34% and escalations go up by 68%.
 Expected or unexpected, leaders will want to be prepared for the next crisis.
 Remote options and flexible staffing models help contact centers stay prepared at scale.

 The beauty of remote work lies in the ability to go well beyond the means of a traditional brick-and-mortar center.
 Utilize the service capabilities enabled by remote work to give your organization a flexible avenue to deploy emergency staff in times of distress.
-In times of uncertainty, the power of contact centers lies in pivoting and scaling support capacity quickly.
+In times of uncertainty, the power of cloud based contact centers lies in pivoting and scaling support capacity quickly.

 Strategy #3: Prioritize digital-first